Slimefun/Slimefun4/ISSUE_TEMPLATE.md

 Anything that helps us understand the Issue better, is gonna get your Issue fixed even faster.

 ## Environment
-Please state what Version of Minecraft, CS-CoreLib and Slimefun you're using.
+Please state what Version of Minecraft, CS-CoreLib and Slimefun you're using "latest" is not enough, we need the EXACT VERSIONS.

-!!
-WARNING !!
-DO NOT post any Issue that does not regard Slimefun itself, even Issues regarding Slimefun Addons ARE NOT ALLOWED to be posted this way.
-If you do not fill in the above mentioned criterias, your Issue will be closed WITHOUT WARNING.